Amur leopard (Panthera pardus orientalis)

 - Subspecies: Amur leopard (Panthera pardus orientalis)

 Occurrence and habitats

 It is found in north-eastern China, probably south of Beijing, and on the Korean Peninsula.
-In the middle of 20th century, the distribution of Amur leopards was limited to the south-most region of the Ussuri (Primorsky Krai).
-The northern border includes the Sea of Japan, but in 1950s, the Amur leopards were observed 50 km (30 mi) north of Vladivostok and in Kedrovaya Pad Nature Reserve.
+In the middle of the 20th century, the distribution of Amur leopards was limited to the south-most region of the Ussuri (Primorsky Krai).
+The northern border includes the Sea of Japan, but in the 1950s, the Amur leopards were observed 50 km (30 mi) north of Vladivostok and in Kedrovaya Pad Nature Reserve.
 The habitats of the Amur leopard are bordered from the habitats of wild or artificial populations of sika deer.
-In the winter, they inhabit rocky slopes of southern regions.
+In the winter, they inhabit the rocky slopes of southern regions.

 The individuals of this subspecies move between Russia, China, and North Korea, across the Tumen River, despite a high wire fence marking the border.

 This is the saddest section of our article.
 In 2007, there were 14-20 individuals in the wild and 5-6 young Amur leopards.
 Nowadays, it is believed, that there are 19-26 Amur leopards in the wild.
 In zoos around the world, there are a little bit more of them than in the wild.

 Unfortunately, the Amur leopard has the smallest gene pool among all leopard subspecies, which causes inbreeding that badly affects the quality of genetic material passed on to the next generations.
 We feel terribly sorry for writing this, but it seems that this beautiful cat is dying out before our eyes.
 We hope that we won’t have to move this article to the Extinct section…